anuragseven/anuragseven.github.io/_posts/2020-10-18-some-cool-projects-i-have-done.md

 # Introduction:

 Since I began programming I have built some really cool applications .The very first software I built was **“ Talking Calculator “** .
 It was built  using the  .net framework  and runs as a windows desktop application .Building It was both joy and pain.
 But It taught me some valuable things like **REST APIs** , how a **UI program** works , **asynchronous programming** , **databases** etc .
 Since then I have coded nearly half a dozen apps  and never looked back .
 Some were simple and some drove me crazy .
 I also didn’t constraint myself to a single platform , I built a command line app , Two desktop apps and two mobile apps and now these days I am working on a web application.
-Anyway let's get started , I am going to describe these projects in order :
+Anyway let's get started .

 # Virtual-Scribe